YMalachi/CTT-Code-YM/README.md

   - `main.py`: The entry point of the project.
   - `utils/`: Includes helper scripts and preprocessing functions.
     - `preprocessing.py`: Handles cleaning, filtering, and preprocessing of gaze and fixation data.
+  - `custom_plugins/`: A directory to store custom plugins for Pupil Labs (default: empty)
 - **data/**: Directory for raw and processed data.
 - **results/**: Output files such as visualizations and analysis summaries.
 - `README.md`: Documentation for the project.